grosser/soft_deletion/Readme.md

-Explicit soft deletion for ActiveRecord via deleted_at and default scope + callbacks.<br/>
+Explicit soft deletion for ActiveRecord via deleted_at + callbacks and optional default scope.<br/>
 Not overwriting destroy or delete.

 Install